Semaglutide & Tirzepatide from Yucca · US-licensed clinicians · From $129/mo · Ships in 2–4 days

 Where does Humanin come from?

 Humanin is encoded by the MT-RNR2 gene inside mitochondrial DNA, specifically within the 16S ribosomal RNA gene.
 This makes it a mitochondrial-derived peptide (MDP), the first one ever identified.
 It was discovered in 2001 by Dr. Yuichi Hashimoto in Dr. Ikuo Nishimoto's lab at Keio University.
+A homolog in Rattus norvegicus called Rattin shows the same anti-amyloid activity, which suggests the protective role is conserved across mammals.

 What is the best Humanin dosage?